-Students have 2 options when selecting a Calculus class and are advised to take a Calculus course in which hey will be challenged and yet will perform successfully.
-Students may not take Calculus AB followed by Calculus BC.
+Students have 2 options when selecting a Calculus class and are advised to take a Calculus course in which they will be challenged and yet will perform successfully.

 AP Calculus BC is roughly equivalent to both first and second semester college calculus courses and extends the content learned in AB to different types of equations and introduces the topic of sequences and series.
 In addition to the topics covered in Calculus AB, this course expands upon the applications of derivatives and integrals.
 Calculus BC also covers polynomial approximation, conics, sequences, and series.
 The course teaches students to approach calculus concepts and problems when they are represented graphically, numerically, analytically, and verbally, and to make connections amongst these representations.
 Students learn how to use technology to help solve problems, experiment, interpret results, and support conclusions.